openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 The Transifex webapp accepts configuration files for each Transifex project.
 By connecting the single repository containing all translation files, we only need to make a single configuration file that allows the Transifex GitHub app to manage the translation files.
-Based on the Translation Working Group's instruction, we can set parameters that automatically push and pull translation files.
+Based on the Translation Working Group's instruction on acceptable translation/review percentages, we can set parameters that automatically push and pull translation files.

 Copy Transifex Memory and Combine Translators
 ==============================================